soupi/learn-haskell-blog-generator/src/08-testing.md

   - [`-O`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/using-optimisation.html#options-optimise) -
     Compile with optimizations
   - [`-threaded`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/phases.html#ghc-flag--threaded) -
-    Use the multi-core runtime instead of single-core runtime.
-The multi-core runtime is generally a bit slower in my experience, but when writing code that actually uses multiple cores (such as a test framework that runs tests in parallel) it can give a good performance boost
+    Use the multi-core runtime instead of the single-core runtime.
+The multi-core runtime is generally a bit slower in my experience, but when writing code that actually uses multiple cores (such as a test framework that runs tests in parallel), it can give a good performance boost
   - [`-rtsopts`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/phases.html#ghc-flag--rtsopts[=%E2%9F%A8none|some|all|ignore|ignoreAll%E2%9F%A9]) -
     Let us configure the Haskell runtime system by passing command-line arguments to our application